-- 5.1 Effective preventative maintenance shall be employed on all aspects of the activity including all plant, buildings and the equipment concerned with the control of emissions to air.
-In particular; a written maintenance programme shall be available to the regulator with respect to pollution control equipment, and a record of such maintenance shall be made available for inspection by the regulator. - 5.2 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
-Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit. - 5.3 The operator shall maintain a statement of training requirements for each operational post and keep a record of the training received by each person whose actions may have an impact on the environment.
-These documents shall be made available to the regulator on request.
+- 5.1 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
+Where necessary manufacturers guidelines shall be used to determine the regularity of maintenance.
+Records of preventative maintenance including inspections and any works undertaken shall be kept on site and made available to the local authority inspector on request. - 5.2 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
+Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit. - 5.3 Staff at all levels shall receive the necessary training and instruction in their duties relating to control of the activities and emissions to air.
+Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years.